 Recently a fellow spoonie posed a question online.
 She asked if she should share the details of her struggle because some people have rudely questioned her disability.
 They say that she is just fishing for attention.
-Anyone who suffers from chronic conditions like Fibromyalgia, Psoriatic Arthritis, Lupus, Lymes, MS, Endometriosis, etc… knows that the struggle is real.
-We also know that most blogs don’t express the whole truth, including mine.
-I am not suggesting that we are saying we are sick when we are not, because that is not the case.
-While I do share quite a bit about my struggle, many times I omit the really ugly aspects of my conditions.
+Anyone who suffers from chronic conditions like Fibromyalgia, Psoriatic Arthritis, Lupus, Lymes, MS, Endometriosis, etc.… knows that the struggle is real.
+We also know that most blogs, including mine, don’t express the whole truth.
+I am not suggesting that we are saying we are sick when we are not because that is not the case.
+While I share quite a bit about my struggle, I often omit the gruesome aspects of my condition.
 I don’t necessarily do it purposefully; it’s just that sometimes I don’t want to be reminded of how bad it can be.

 How much or how little a spoonie shares is up to them.
 There will always be doubters, online and in person.
-In fact just yesterday a man stated that my conditions must not be severe because I had left the house!
+In fact, just yesterday, a man stated that my condition must not be severe because I had left the house!
 This was an appointment, not a fun outing, not something I wanted to do.
 No, it was something I had to do.
-So I pushed through my pain, even though my body was begging to stay in bed, got dressed and left the house.
-Those who do not live with constant physical pain have no idea what it is like and to be honest, I doubt they ever will.
-My pain level and state of mind dictates my response.
+So I pushed through my pain, despite my body begging to stay in bed, got dressed, and left the house.
+Those who do not live with constant physical pain have no idea what it is like; honestly, I doubt they ever will.
+My pain level and state of mind dictate my response.
 I was not up for explaining every detail to this person yesterday.
-Instead I took a deep breath, said “it’s bad, really bad”, and walked away.
-Some days I am emotionally strong enough to share my struggles and there are others when I just want to brush those thoughts under a carpet.
+Instead, I took a deep breath, said, “it’s bad, really bad,” and walked away.
+Some days I am emotionally strong enough to share my struggles, and there are others when I just want to brush those thoughts under a carpet.
 Even if it was a fun outing, I would still be in pain.
 Sadly too many people use those moments to break us down by doubting our pain or belittling us by saying it must not be bad or we’d be home in bed.
-Wouldn’t it be nice if they would say “It sure is awesome that you were able to get out today”?
+Wouldn’t it be nice if they would say, “It sure is awesome that you were able to get out today”?

 My advice?
-Share what you are comfortable sharing and ignore the doubters.
-Everyone one of us that continues to share our stories are helping the newly diagnosed.
+Share what you are comfortable sharing, and ignore the doubters.
+Everyone one of us that continues to share our stories is helping the newly diagnosed.
 We are sharing what it is really like to live with our conditions.
-Spoonies are like snowflakes, we are all different.
+Spoonies are like snowflakes; we are all different.
 We are also special in our own ways.
-Some only share the downside of their conditions while others try to show a glimmer of hope.
+Some only share the downside of their conditions, while others try to show a glimmer of hope.
 Neither one is wrong.
-If all I had ever read about my conditions when I was first diagnosed was doom and gloom, I would have wondered if my life was worth living.
-On the flipside, if all I read were look on the bright side posts, I wouldn’t have been prepared for what was to come.
+If all I had ever read about my condition when I was first diagnosed was doom and gloom, I would have wondered if my life was worth living.
+On the flip side, if all I read were look on the bright side posts, I wouldn’t have been prepared for what was to come.
 Overall, spoonie bloggers, no matter what their emphasis, all balance each other out.

 Wishing you a day filled with gentle hugs and many smiles!